Asayama Ichiden-ryū: The school

 Asayama Ichiden-ryu was founded by Asayama Ichidensai Shigetatsu as solely an atemi (striking) and gyakute (reversal) art, aside from jujutsu, the art also contains gyakute-jutsu, a rare reversal art utilizing a short wooden pole 37 cm or 25 cm in length.
 The art is learned first bare-handed, but its techniques may also be used with a steel fan.
 There are many different branches in different parts of Japan and in the United States, each with their own characteristics.

 The art was initially taught in the Aizu domain, which is the same area that Daito Ryu originated hence a possible reason for some experts noting similarities in the various waza that are shared.
 Eventually the art was promoted throughout the region by the Tanaka House, who were elders on council to the Lord of that area.
 During the Meiji period (1868 to 1912), the head of the art was named Tamatso Tanaka, the 12th generation head of the art.
 Its current popularity was due to Tanaka's appointment of Okura Hisajiro Naoyuki as Style head.
 Okura had a dojo in the Koiskikawa area of Tokyo.
 He had two senior students, Adachi Yushio who continued the tradition and also Naganuma Tsuneyuki, who married his daughter.
 As a result, Naganuma was given the responsibility of heading the art.
 He subsequently appointed his second son, Yoshiyuki, as the head of the art, he left the position and turned it over to a senior student named Ueno Takashi, after his fathers (Tsuneyuki) death, Yoshiyuki returned and began teaching the art again.
 There are conflicting stories as to who was appointed the successor to Ueno Takashi.
 Several branches sprang up in the coming years from various senior students.
 These senior students had no claims to succession.
 Each Started their own branches with their own characteristics.
 One such divergence belongs to the Nagano Ryu branch which teaches characteristics founded by Yukio Nakamura who was a student of the Head Master Okura Hisajiro Naoyuki in the Koikikawa Dojo near present-day Tokyo.
 However, there is another branch that claims Sato Kinbei as the successor in 1954, while another claims Kaminaga Shigemi was appointed.
 Kinbei taught many people the art of Asayama Ichiden Ryu.
 Given the amount of divergence in the art, it is entirely possible that many of these claims have some merit.

+In addition, as a separate line of transmission, the teachings passed from Takeishi Kensō, a former samurai of the Mito Domain, to Matsumoto Mitsugu Kanehisa have been carried on in Tokyo, Kanagawa, and Chengdu, China.